 Unfortunately, one of the new government’s first decisions was to command its far-flung legion to remain in Siberia to help the Allies fight Red Army.
 The campaign continued for more than a year.

 By 1920, White Russian forces had almost totally collapsed and the Western powers and Japan were finally withdrawing forces.
 Once again the legion was facing the prospect of being stranded.

-With the Red Army threatening the city, it was time for the unit to abandon Russia once and for all.
+With the Red Army threatening the city, it was time for the unit to finally abandon Russia once and for all.